Lamar Hunt: Founding of the American Football League

 On the strength of his great inherited oil wealth, Hunt applied for a National Football League expansion franchise but was turned down.
 In 1959, professional American football was a distant second to Major League Baseball in popularity, and the thinking among NFL executives was that the league must be careful not to "oversaturate" the market by expanding too quickly.
 Hunt also attempted to purchase the NFL's Chicago Cardinals (now based in Arizona) franchise in 1959 with the intention to move them to Dallas, but was again turned down (the team moved to St. Louis, Missouri in 1960).

-In response, Hunt approached several other businessmen who had also unsuccessfully sought NFL franchises, including fellow Texan and oilman K. S. "Bud" Adams of Houston, about forming a new football league, and the American Football League was established in August 1959.
+In response, Hunt approached several other businessmen who had also unsuccessfully sought NFL franchises, including fellow Texan and oilman Bud Adams of Houston, about forming a new football league, and the American Football League was established in August 1959.
 The group of the eight founders of the AFL teams was referred to as the "Foolish Club".
 Hunt's goal was to bring professional football to Texas and to acquire an NFL team for the Hunt family.
 Hunt became an owner of the Dallas Texans and hired future hall-of-Famer Hank Stram as the team's first head coach.
 The team, along with the AFL, began play in 1960.